mcnole25/vote-data-stuff/wake-up-time.md

 Percentage of night shift workers: 9.45%

-About 65.8% of day shift workers are up by 07:00
+About 65.8% of day shift workers say they're up by 07:00